MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-viewer-mode.md

 :::image type="content" source="images/viewermode1.png" alt-text="Viewer mode enabled in Office 365 ProPlus":::

-If you enable viewer mode on a device, we recommend not installing Outlook and Skype on that device.

 ## Enable viewer mode with Group Policy

 To enable viewer mode for unlicensed users in your organization with Group Policy, apply the following policy settings: